Published on Feb 9, 2025

 An academic reach school is one where your high school academic record (i.e. school GPA, test scores, and rigor of high school courses) is significantly below the average admitted student.
 An academic reach does not mean that a school is an impossible option, but it is very unlikely that you would be admitted solely based on the standard application.
 In many competitive admissions scenarios, a school is a reach for everyone, even if your academic record is a perfect match.

 At an academic reach school, you will need to enter college with a new mindset and approach to your academics.
 Go in with confidence and a positive mindset.
 Some students can feel intimidated or overshadowed at an academic reach school.
 It’s all about how you approach your experience.
-If you were admitted, the school believes you can succeed, so believe in yourself and your academic abilities!
+If you are admitted, the school believes you can succeed, so believe in yourself and your academic abilities!

 For student-athletes who are heavily recruited (athletic best fit or athletic safety), an academic reach can become a more likely opportunity.
 You’ll need confirmation from the college coach in the form of a “likely letter” from admissions and nothing is guaranteed until you’ve been officially admitted.